 - Describe a situation where you were asked to do something that you'd never attempted previously.

 - Tell me about a time when you achieved success even when the odds were stacked against you.

 Using the STAR (situation, task, action and result) method to structure your answers is a useful way to communicate important points clearly and concisely.
 For every answer you give identify the:

-Don't attempt to wing it by thinking on your feet; the quality of your answers will suffer.
-Also avoid embellishing the truth at all costs.
-Any lies or invented examples can be easily checked.
+Don't attempt to wing it by thinking on your feet, as the quality of your answers will suffer.
+Also, avoid embellishing the truth at all costs - any lies or invented examples can be easily checked.

 Preparing for a competency-based interview

-The key to providing successful answers to competency questions is preparation, and the good news is, competency-based interviews are relatively easy to prepare for.
+The key to providing successful answers to competency questions is preparation, and the good news is that this is relatively easy to do.
 Firstly, it's essential that you read and understand the job advert.
 Next, from the job description or person specification pick out the main competencies that the employer is looking for and think of examples of when and how you've demonstrated each of these.
-Try to draw upon a variety of experiences from your studies, previous employment or any work experience you've undertaken.
+Try to draw on a variety of experiences from your studies, previous employment or any work experience you've undertaken.

 Familiarise yourself with the STAR approach to answering questions and practise your responses with a friend or family member.
 You could also make an appointment with your university careers service to practise your technique at a mock competency interview.